trozware/ZonePet/ReadMe.md

 Bonus for sneaky types: no pet will be summoned while you are in Stealth mode and if you enter Stealth mode and are flagged for PvP, your pet will be dismissed so as not to attract unwanted attention.

 Most of **ZonePet**'s features are available from the MiniMap button - mouse over it to see them.
-Some are only accessible though the `/zp` slash commnnds.
-Type '/zp' in the Chat window to see a lit of these commands.
+Some are only accessible though the `/zp` slash commands.
+Type '/zp' in the Chat window to see a list of these commands.

 ### MiniMap button